 Under the IARC findings, glyphosate falls under the second-highest classification, Group 2A.
 Despite these conclusions, the Environmental Protection Agency (EPA) holds its position that glyphosate isn’t likely to cause cancer in humans.
 Therefore, the federal government does not ban it.

-Although there is no federal ban on glyphosate, some counties and cities have passed local ordinances banning its use.
+Although there is no federal ban on glyphosate, some counties and cities have passed local ordinances banning its use as aforementioned.
 California was the first state to issue a warning in 2017 when it added glyphosate to its Proposition 65 list of substances and chemicals known to cause congenital disabilities, cancer, or other reproductive harm.

 Many people have started petitions in their states, pushing for a glyphosate ban.
 In the meantime, victims have begun holding Monsanto and Bayer accountable by filing their own Roundup lawsuits.